 Update!
-SVG Animation Assistant is a tool for quickly and easily doing animation with Inkscape.
+SVG Flipbook is an app doing flipbook-style layer animation with Inkscape.

 Inkscape is an awesome, free and open source vector graphics program.
 It's the free world's version of Adobe's Illustrator program.
 I can't comment on whether it's better or worse since I've never used Illustrator, but there are many things to love about Inkscape and it's very capable when it comes to vector graphics.